Find a compassionate listener today!

 Some questions that you may want to ask your psychologist are as follows:

 While your psychologist may undoubtedly have their own opinions and beliefs, mental health professionals, including psychologists, avoid providing advice.

-Psychologists use various therapeutic techniques to help individuals gain self-awareness, cope with life’s challenges, and improve their mental health.
+To avoid invalidating you, psychologists use various therapeutic techniques to help you gain self-awareness.
+They also provide tools to cope with life’s challenges, and improve your overall mental and physical well-being.

-That said, a psychologist might offer guidance or suggestions based on their professional expertise, especially when managing mental health conditions, stress, or life transitions.
+That said, your psychologist might offer guidance or suggestions based on their professional expertise, especially when managing mental health conditions, stress, depression, or life transitions.